SHIM nurtures neighbors to build healthy lives through family support, immigrant and refugee assistance, parenting

 Because a strong community starts at home, SHIM’s team works with parents on health and well-being, positive parenting, economic self-sufficiency and keeping their children safe at home.

-SHIM Family Center is free to all families with children up to age five and provides home visits, child development screenings and group activities to families in need.
+SHIM Family Center is free to all families and provides home visits, child development screenings and group activities to families in need with children up to age five.